Mattlister/designandconquer/README.md

 * A nice clean UX single page design site all sat in one location.
 Click and point revolving images provide more information and the user never

 * leaves the cool holiday home page.
 Design & Conquer.

+# Project Design

+* I've designed the website with minimal but engaging colour and content.
+As it's a single page application, I had to think how I could add a lot of content onto one page and not lose anything.

+# Image and colour

+* As you can see in the wireframes, I was originally going to use an orange border with the header contained inside but it lost something online and looked dated.
+I reviewed other sites that had more freedom in their approach as they weren't single page applications and so could offer more but
+  I didn't have that advantage.
+I had to think of a way that could showcase the site without being over worded and was pleasing to view from the outset.
+As explained above, the idea I had was that I wanted the user to see something, like something and choose something.
+If a user lands on the page, a large colourful bright displayed image was prominent on the page.
+It's crisp, clean and the heading stands out at the top with a clever description in the heading.
+"Design and Conquer" is what the user does.
+They see the image.
+Say climbing Mount Everest for instance.
+They hover over on a larger display or click on the image to make it flip when on a smaller screen.
+That way, you don't have the images auto flipping which spoiled the look on a smaller screen.

+* The user then has the choice to either click on "The Location" option which displays a map with 3 markers for starting points.
+They can also choose
+  "Information" which when clicked displays a brief piece of informatve info that explains what the adventure holds in store.
+There's also a video which when clicked will showcase a users experience of what a new user can expect.
+When watched, they can go to the "What We Do and How to Book"] below the header which again, showcases a users video with various adventures into a showreel.
+There's then a "Booking Here" button which displays a booking form which the user can fill in with some brief information.
+Once filled in, they click on the "Submit" button and that's when the holiday organisers would then go to work.
+I was trying to keep everything minimal but engaging without headache and I had to think of each step of a users experience.

+# Fonts

+* I tried and tested various fonts for the site.
+At the beginning, I had around 20 fonts all in one page and over a 2 hour period, tried each one and I found the Barrio font which I used for the header to be perfect.
+I asked various users and had the site reviewed within peer review in Slack took all the feedback onboard.
+The heading font had a positive response from users.

+* The second font I used, Megrim was again chosen from a long list of font choices.
+I thought it was cool, sharp and fitted in well with the design of the site.
+I used this for the smaller content fonts in the modals and it's response wasn't as good so I only this as a 2nd heading and description font.

+* My third main font used was Oxygen.
+This was clear, concise and fitted neatly into the modals and all readable sections.

+ * Each font chosen wasn't done on a whim.
+I started off with around 20 fonts each time I tried something new.
+Tested and had them all reviewed and listened to the response of colleagues, friends, family and then my mentor and reviewers from the peers section in Slack.
+Each review helped me select the font options I have used as they have been postiviely received in each use and instance.

+# Images

+* Each image used was specifically chosen to showcase the holiday without any wording.
+I chose to use images because you instantly know what's represented behind the image. whether it's bike riding or shark cage diving.
+They're easy to see, understand and use.

+# Colours

+* As I used a strong visual background image, I wanted to use colours that would suit it throughout the site.

+# Styling

+* The style of the site as mentioned before is clean, neat and tidy.
+When landing on the site, everything is interactive so the user can immediately be intrigued from the offset.
+The images flip when hovered over, this then displays the background with Locaiton and Information.
+These automatically take the user to the next part of the site.
+Informaton holds a brief info on the site but enough to engage the customer.
+A video on each one shows what the holiday entails.
+You visually see the adventure.
+Close the box and go back to the flipped image, click on Location and add marker and you see your holiday destinations.
+The choices are displayed on the page, you can pick and then contact the organisers and they do the rest.

+### UX

+- I drew up various mock wireframes and initially had a a jumobotron header with a white background and then the 9 images on top.
+- It wasn't bold enough and so a single blown up image with a colourful picture I feel gives it a much bigger impact when viewed by
+- a user.

 # Project Goals and Design